developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/ocr/index.md

 * **Default = 50**

 ###OCR Subset
 Defines a custom group of characters in place of a preset font variant.
-For example, if scanning only numbers and the letters A, B, and C, create a subset of just these characters to speed decoding.
+For example, if scanning only numerals and the letters A, B, and C, create a subset of just these characters to speed decoding.
 This applies a designated OCR Subset across all enabled OCR fonts.

 **Possible values**: